Installation

 Open the DorkOS plugin settings and enter your Anthropic API key.

 The Obsidian plugin requires Node.js 18+ installed on your system.
-It uses the same Claude Agent SDK as the CLI but runs in-process via the DirectTransport adapter.
+It runs the same Claude Agent SDK as the CLI but in-process via the DirectTransport adapter — no network hop.

 Clone the repository and run the full development stack.
 Useful for contributing or customizing DorkOS.